sanpixel/ldr.ai/PRD.md

 # LDR Application Documentation

+#section for AI / warp
+#these items should be designed and added to this document
+add google vision, does it work with camera function, what else can googlecloud free tier do?

 ## Warp Usage Information
 Warp usage: 781
 Current session: Clean repository setup with all commit history removed for security